-9.2 Fitting the flue system:
+Table 9.1 9.2 Fitting the flue system:

-In general, it has to be taken in consideration that the horizontal sections of the flue pipe must have an horizontal sloping not less than 1.5 degree (0.3 in per ft) away from the boiler.

-In the standard horizontal flue kit the flue pipe is angled within the air duct therefore the air duct must be horizontally installed.

-If one or more exstensions have to be used they must be adequately supported so that there is no sag in the flue pipe and a minimum fall of 1.5 degree (0.3 in per ft) over the whole lenght towards the boiler is ensured.
+In general, it has to be taken in consideration that the horizontal section of the flue pipe must have a slope not less than .3 inches per foot towards the boiler.
+In the standard horzontal flue kit the flue pipe is angled with in the air duct therefore the air duct must be horizontally installed.
+If one or more exstensions have to be used they must be adequately supported so that there is no sag in the flue pipe and a minimum fall of .3 inches per foot toward the boiler is ensured.